 I’ll get quite specific for a moment.
 Costa Rica exports most of the premium-grade produced coffee.
 Hence, we always have a devil of a time finding a local brand with the quality to which we were accustomed in the States.
 The best brand we have found here is Café Britt.
 Café Britt does not have a bargain price, but you’ll probably find the best deal at PriceSmart.

 I have lots more about shopping in Costa Rica and I’ll lay it all out in my next two blogs.

-The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica and used the services of GoDutch Realty to purchase a property in Costa Rica.
-In his blogs, Ticonuevo describes his own experiences of taking the step of moving to Costa Rica and getting a new life started.
+The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica.
+Ticonuevo used the services of GoDutch Realty to purchase a property in Costa Rica.
+Ticonuevo describes his own experiences of taking the step of moving to Costa Rica in his blogs.

 If you like this blog, subscribe to my newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
 Also, when talking about your home in Costa Rica, please remember the GoDutch Realty agents.
 We appreciate it.